Alan316/ttt2/README.md

 # ttt2

-This a website I created for my portfolio
+This a website I created stictly for my portfolio

 This website is not affiliated with or endorsed by Bandai Namco Entertainment America.

+I do not claim ownership of any images and videos used on this site.